 You can do great stuff with a Mac right out of the box.
-But if you want to do more stuff, and do it faster, more efficiently, and more easily, do these seven things first.
+But if you want to do more stuff, and do it faster, more efficiently, and more easily, do these ten things.
 It takes just a few minutes and you’ll be paid back every day, many times over.

 1. Turn on the scroll bars.

 Scroll bars are good!
 They show you how much more content there is.
 Look at these screenshots, one with the scroll bar showing, the other without (click the image to see it larger):

-In the picture on the left, with the scroll bar showing, you can tell, at a glance, that we are halfway through the article.
-The small size of the elevator box within the scroll bar indicates that we are seeing only a very small bit of the article– it’s a long one.
+In the picture on the left, with the scroll bar showing, you can tell at a glanc, that we are halfway through reading the article.
+The small size of the elevator box within the scroll bar indicates that we are seeing only a very small bit of the article– it’s clearly a long one.
 (A bigger elevator box indicates we are seeing a larger percentage of the content.)
 You can’t tell any of this stuff by looking at the picture on the right, the one without scroll bars.

 Apple turns the scroll bars off, by default.
 You should turn them back on.
-System Preferences/General/Show scroll bars: Always.
+Apple menu/System Preferences/General/Show scroll bars: Always.

 2. Turn off Handoff

 Handoff is a feature that solves a problem nobody has.
 What it does is, it lets you start writing an email (or a text message) on your iPhone (or iPad), and then finish writing it on your Mac.
 (You can also go in the reverse direction– that is, start on the Mac, finish on the iPhone or iPad.)
-If you’ve ever seen an icon like this at the front end of your Mac’s Dock, that’s Handoff, and the idea is you would click that icon to finish whatever job your iPhone (or iPad) was doing at that time.
+If you’ve ever seen an icon like the one shown below at the front end of your Mac’s Dock, that’s Handoff, and the idea is you would click that icon to finish whatever job your iPhone (or iPad) was doing at that time.